-Brexit will affect the Ecommerce market in Europe.
-A strong Brexit strategy for your Ecommerce business requires knowing the potential impacts and how to prepare your business, particularly for shipping after Brexit.
+Brexit will affect the e-commerce market in Europe.
+A strong Brexit strategy for your e-commerce business requires knowing the potential impacts and how to prepare your business, particularly for shipping after Brexit.
 In this article, we take a look at how Brexit could affect day-to-day operations and provide a step-by-step guide on how to ship post Brexit.
-Whether you’re a UK ecommerce store selling into Europe, or you’re a European store selling into the UK, don’t let Brexit stop your products reaching your customers.
+Do you sell into the UK?
+Don’t let Brexit stop your products reaching your customers!
+This guide will help you with practical tips

 We will take a look at the following questions.